pybricks/pybricks-micropython/CONTRIBUTING.md

 #### Ubuntu

 Some of the prerequisites are available as Debian packages.
-The correct version of `uncrustify` is available via the Pybricks PPA.
-The `build-essential` package gets the GCC compiler for the host system and Make.

-    sudo apt-add-repository ppa:pybricks/ppa
     sudo apt update
-    sudo apt install git python3 uncrustify build-essential
+    sudo apt install git python3 build-essential gcc-arm-none-eabi

-Other tools (VS Code, Poetry, ARM Embedded Toolchain, Docker) can be installed via the recommended install methods found in the links above.
+Other tools (VS Code, Poetry, Docker) can be installed via the recommended install methods found in the links above.

 #### Windows